COVID-19 Market Safety

 - Keep your market visit simple and short; buy what you need and do not linger, socialize, or congregate in the market space.

 - Households should have no more than one or two people in their shopping group.
-If possible, leave children and senior family members at home.
+If possible, leave children and vulnerable family members at home.

 - Wash your hands (for 20 seconds) when you enter the market space.
 We have handwashing stations available!